-Older repayment plans such as Federal Family Education Loans or Perkins Loans do NOT qualify.
-However, you can still consolidate these loans into Direct Consolidation loans in order to qualify for PSLF.
-For TLF, teachers must have Direct Subsidized and/or Unsubsidized Loans or FFELs.
+Older repayment plans such as Federal Family Education Loans (FFEL) do NOT qualify for the PSLF program.
+However, you can still consolidate these loans into a Direct Consolidation Loan in order to qualify for PSLF.
+For TLF, teachers can have Direct Subsidized and/or Unsubsidized Loans or FFELs.
 Perkins Loans are not eligible for either program.
 However, they can be canceled through Perkins Loan Cancellation, teachers can have up to 100% of their Perkins Loans canceled after five years of eligible teaching service.

 There is a clear problem the student loan forgiveness processes are unintuitive.
 Teachers need an easier way to manage their loans, requirements, and qualifications for PSLF and/or TLF.
 With Chipper, we can help you keep track of your loans and the process of student loan forgiveness.